Ivan-Zennaro/dots_and_boxes/README.md

 ![Graphical User Interface Menu Screenshot](images/dots-and-boxes-GUI-Menu.PNG)

 Once a game has started this window will pop up.
-To insert a line use your mouse.
+Click on a line to play your turn.
-Check if it is your turn with the label under the grid.
+Check if it is your turn on the label under the grid.

 ![Graphical User Interface Board Screenshot](images/dots-and-boxes-GUI-Board.PNG)